Guardians vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Pablo Lopez (3-3) to the mound for his 12th start this season.
+- The Twins will send Bailey Ober (3-2) to the mound for his eighth start this season.

-- He has started 11 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in six of them.
+- In seven starts this season, he's earned a quality start in three of them.

-- Lopez will look to finish five or more innings for the third start in a row.
+- Ober will look to finish five or more innings for the eighth start in a row.

 |Opponent